 Frequently Asked Questions About Lake George During The COVID-19 Pandemic

-Since we're living in unprecedented times, it makes sense that you would have questions about what to expect this spring and summer.
+Do you have questions about what to expect this spring and summer in the Lake George area?
 The FAQs below cover the topics people have been asking about the most, and each question has been answered to the best of our ability.
 As we progress through the New York Forward Reopening Plan (detailed in the "Timeline for Reopening" section below), we'll continue to update this page to keep it as accurate as possible.

 Is Lake George welcoming out-of-state guests?

-People from out-of-state can visit Lake George, and some hotels are already open for guests, but it is important for prospective visitors to realize that Lake George is currently operating with an increased emphasis on the safety and well being of guests, employees and the community.
+Yes -- The majority of out-of-state visitors to Lake George will not be impacted by the recently announced travel advisory.
+That being said, it is important for prospective visitors to realize that Lake George is currently operating with an increased emphasis on the safety and well being of guests, employees and the community.
 Your visit to the area this year will be different than what you may have experienced in the past.

 If you choose to visit Lake George, it is imperative that you adhere to all social distancing guidelines in order to limit the spread of COVID-19.
-Additionally, if you'll be staying in the area for a prolonged period of time - like seasonal homeowners, for example - Warren County Public Health Services recommends that you self-isolate for 14 days.
+This includes wearing a mask when indoors and when you cannot maintain six-feet separation from other parties, even when outside.

 Where do I have to wear a mask?